-On January 13, 2022 and January 7, 2021, the Board of Commissioners approved a resolution designating an additional \$50,000 and \$25,000 of unrestricted net position be restricted for special projects including land acquisition, grant-related cost sharing contributions or capital improvements within the port district.
-The total amounts designated for special projects including land acquisition, grant-related cost sharing contributions or capital improvements within the port district was \$675,000 and \$625,000 at June 30, 2021 and 2020, respectively.
+On January 13, 2022, the Board of Commissioners approved a resolution designating an additional \$50,000 of unrestricted net position be restricted for special projects including land acquisition, grant-related cost sharing contributions or capital improvements within the port district.
+The total amounts designated for special projects including land acquisition, grant-related cost sharing contributions or capital improvements within the port district or capital improvements within the port district.
+The total amounts designated for special projects including land acquisition, grant-related cost sharing contributions or capital improvements within the port district was \$675,000 at June 30, 2022 and 2021.